oroinc/documentation/user_guide/outlook_sync.rst

   - OroCRM to Outlook
   - Outlook to OroCRM
   - Biderectional","Biderectional"
-  "**Conflict Resolution**","Conflict resolution strategy to be used if the same data has been changed in the both Outlook and CRM","
+  "**Conflict Resolution**","Conflict resolution strategy to be used if the same data has been changed in both Outlook and CRM","

   - OroCRM always wins